Bill Pellington: Personal life

 Pellington was married to Milica "Micki" Pellington, the couple had two children.
 They resided in Timonium, Maryland and remained after Pellington retired from the NFL.

 In 1963, Pellington opened The Iron Horse restaurant in Timonium.
 Pellington and several other former Colts players opened businesses in the Baltimore area, which was encouraged and sometimes funded by then-Baltimore Colts owner Carroll Rosenbloom.
 In December 1976, a disgruntled patron of The Iron Horse attempted to firebomb the restaurant by dropping flaming toilet paper rolls from a plane.
 The toilet paper did not light, and the man was charged with littering and reckless flying.
 Less than two weeks later, the same man would crash a small airplane into the upper deck of Baltimore's Memorial Stadium after the end of a playoff game between the Colts and the Pittsburgh Steelers.
 No fans were injured in that crash.

 Pellington's youngest son is film and music video director Mark Pellington.
-Mark created a documentary film, Father's Gaze, which examined his father's battle with Alzheimer's disease.
+Mark created a documentary film, Father's Daze, which examined his father's battle with Alzheimer's disease.
 His older son, William "Bato" Pellington, is an industrial real-estate broker in Baltimore.

 Pellington died on April 26, 1994, of respiratory complications from Alzheimer's disease.